openzipkin/brave/propagation/aws/README.md

 ## Utilities
 There are a couple added utilities for parsing and generating an AWS trace ID string:

-* `AWSPropagation.traceIdString` - used to generate a formatted trace ID for correlation purposes.
+* `AWSPropagation.rootField` - used to generate a formatted root field ID for correlation purposes.
 * `AWSPropagation.extract` - extracts a trace context from a string such as an environment variable.

-Ex to extract the trace ID from the built-in AWS Lambda variable
+Ex. to extract a trace context from the built-in AWS Lambda variable
 ```java
 extracted = AWSPropagation.extract(System.getenv("_X_AMZN_TRACE_ID"));
 ```